gravitational/teleport/rfd/0030-client-side-session-encryption.md

  3. Map the key ID to a key supplied in the config file, and use that key to decrypt the envelope
  4. Pass the resulting plaintext (i.e. a gzipped series of protobuf records) along as per the existing recording system.

-Each slice may be encrypted with a different master key, even in the same file.
+Each slice of protobuf records may be encrypted with a different main key, even in the same file.
 This allows multiple nodes with different encryption keys to write to the same session.
 The session will be played back as long as the node managing the playback has access to all the keys used for the session.

 Reusing the existing recording machinery also allows session files in transit to be recorded at rest whenever they are stored locally on a node (e.g. async recording).